Xaviera Simmons

 Xaviera Simmons is an American contemporary artist.
 She works in photography, performance, painting, video, sound art, sculpture, and installation.
-Between 2019 and 2020, Simmons was a visiting professor and lecturer at Harvard University.
-Simmons was a Harvard University Solomon Fellow from 2019-2020.
+Considered a public intellectual, she is known for works which span formal artistic practices as well as conceptual and political landscapes.

+According to Simmons gallerist, "she defines her studio practice, which is rooted in an ongoing investigation of experience, memory, abstraction, present and future histories-specifically shifting notions surrounding landscape-as cyclical rather than linear.
+In other words, Simmons is committed equally to the examination of different artistic modes and processes; for example, she may dedicate part of a year to photography, another part to performance, and other parts to installation, video, and sound works-keeping her practice in constant and consistent rotation, shift, and engagement."

+Personal life and education

+Simmons was raised in New York City to a practicing Buddhist parent in an extremely creative and matriarchal atmosphere.
+Simmons has mentioned many times in lectures the unique mixture of being raised by Buddhists while also attending various denominations of the Black Church.
+Simmons traveled frequently to Bangor, Maine as a child and this mixture of New York City and rural Maine have formed many of the ideas inside of her work.
 Simmons has stated in her lectures and writings that she is a descendant of Black American enslaved persons, European colonizers and Indigenous persons through the institution of chattel slavery on both sides of her family's lineage.

-Education

 Simmons received her BFA from Bard College in 2004, studying under An-My Lê, Larry Fink, Mitch Epstein, Lucy Sante and Stephen Shore.
 She completed the Whitney Museum of American Art’s Independent Study Program in Studio Art in 2005, while simultaneously completing a two-year actor-training conservatory with The Maggie Flanigan Studio.

-Artwork, exhibitions and critical writing
+Simmons has held teaching positions at Harvard University, Yale University and Columbia University.

+Simmons has shown consistently with David Castillo Gallery since 2010.

+Artwork

 Simmons has exhibited works nationally and internationally.
 Her work has been shown at the Museum of Modern Art (New York), MoMA PS1 (Long Island City, New York), Museum of Contemporary Art, Chicago, Studio Museum in Harlem (New York), Contemporary Arts Museum Houston, Walker Art Center (Minneapolis), the Pérez Art Museum Miami, and the Institute of Contemporary Art, Boston.
 In 2017, Simmons had a solo exhibition of her work at the Radcliffe Institute for Advanced Study at Harvard University.